Deazzzzzy/Deazzzzzy/README.md

 I’m @Deazzzzzy
 pronounces as Dizzy
-Write code on Python, thats all, I guess
+Write code on Python: Scripts, Simple logical proggrams.
+Can write on JS and a little bit HTMl